Siphon880gh/devbrain/Cross-Platform - React Native/_PRIMER - React Native - Start new app and preview on multiple devices (Android, iPhone, PC web).md

 ### Setup Synchronizing to physical phones

-Check synchronizing to a physical android and physical ios simulator (where applicable)
+Check synchronizing to a physical android and physical ios device (whichever you have)

 Either QRCode or opening the app Expo Go on the same server (will list your server as being active and selectable)